igorinov/linux-winwing/README.md

 **Note**
-This module is already included in Linux kernel 6.10 (and possibly later).
+An earlier version of this module is included in Linux kernel 6.10 (TGRIP-16EX and TGRIP-18 only).

 # linux-winwing
 Linux kernel module for [WinWing](https://winwingsim.com/) Orion2 throttle base with the following grip handles:

+  * TGRIP-15E
+  * TGRIP-15EX
+  * TGRIP-16EX
   * TGRIP-18
-  * TGRIP-16EX

 On the Orion 2 throttle, numbers 0 ..
 63 are reserved for buttons on the throttle grip; the throttle base buttons have numbers 64 ..
 110.
-Some of the throttle base buttons don't work with Linux because the kernel HID subsystem only supports up to 80 buttons.
+Some of the throttle base buttons don't work with Linux because the kernel HID subsystem only supports up to 80 buttons without special kernel modules.

-This kernel module remaps throttle base buttons to numbers 32 ..
-78, reserving only numbers 0 ..
-31 for buttons on the throttle grip.
-Other grip handles do have more than 32 codes (every position of a switch has its own button code).
+TGRIP-16EX, TGRIP-18: Unused button numbers 33 ..
+64 are not mapped.

+TGRIIP-15E, TGRIP-15EX: Buttons 17 ..
+44 are maped to KEY_MACRO1 ..
+KEY_MACRO28.

 ## Setup